Universally Robust Quantum Control

 Consider a quantum system with Hilbert space dimension, $d$, and an orthonormal operator basis $\left\{\Lambda_j\right\}$, $j\!=\!0,1,\ldots d^2-1$.
 We introduce a covering of this basis set, $\{C_k\}$, such that $\left\{\Lambda_j\right\}\!=\!\bigcup_{k=1}^K C_k$.
 The projector onto $C_k$ is $\mathcal{P}_k(A) \! =\! \sum_{\Lambda_j \in C_k} \Tr(\Lambda_j^\dagger A) \Lambda_j$.
 In the superoperator picture, this is equivalent to defining $\mathbb{P}_k \!=\! \sum_{\Lambda_j \in C_k} \Dket{\Lambda_j}\Dbra{\Lambda_j}$.
 These superoperators are clearly projectors, as $\mathbb{P}_k^2 \!=\! \mathbb{P}_k$ and $\sum_{k=0}^K \mathbb{P}_k \!=\! \mathbb{I}$.
 By construction, we take $\Lambda_0 \!=\! \mathbb{I}/\sqrt{d}$ so that $\mathbb{P}_0$ is defined as before.
 In order to look for controls which are insensitive to any operator within a given subset we seek to minimize the norm of

 where the sum runs over all relevant operator subsets $\eta$ (typically including $\Lambda_0$).
-Note that $\mathbb{P}_k$ corresponds to the operators we do not need to be robust to.
+Note that $\mathbb{P}_k$ corresponds to the operators our system's dynamics does not need to be robust to.
 To illustrate the procedure of imposing generalized robustness requirements into a QOC problem, consider a model of two-qubits with symmetric controls,

 where $S_{\alpha}\!=\!(\sigma_{\alpha}^{(1)} + \sigma_{\alpha}^{(2)})/2$ are collective spin operators and the interaction strength $\beta>0$ is fixed.
-The perturbation operator, $V$, can be either single-body ($C_1$) or two-body ($C_2$).
+The perturbation operator, $V$, can be a combination of single-body ($C_1$) or two-body ($C_2$) operators.
 We thus have a variety of possible optimization functionals depending on the level of robustness desired.
-Here we compare three cases: robustness to a single $V\!=\!S_x$, robustness to all single-body operators ($V\in C_1$) and universal robustness ($V\in C_1 \cup C_2$).
-We set the target as a randomly-chosen symmetric two-qubit unitary \cite{SupMat}.
-For this system we find that choosing an unbalanced optimization functional with $w\!=\!0.1$ yields a good compromise between the fidelity at zero perturbation ($\lambda=0$) and the degree of robustness achieved ~\footnote{A comparison with other values of $w$ can be found in the Supplementary Material \cite{SupMat} along with results for other choices of target unitaries.}.
-In Fig.~\ref{fig:figure2} we show the performance of the optimization using the different functionals introduced thus far, in the presence of various perturbations.
-As expected, the optimal control procedure is able to find fields which are robust to arbitrary single-body perturbations (green curve), which are not necessarily robust to arbitrary perturbations as the URC (orange curve).
-On the other hand, the URC solution results in evolutions which are more robust to any type of perturbation, including a two-body one of the form $V=S_x^2$, when compared to the other methods.
+Here we compare three cases: robustness to a single $V\!=\!S_x$, robustness to all single-body operators ($V=V_{1-body}\in C_1$) and universal robustness ($V=V_{arb}\in C_1 \cup C_2$).
+Here, $V_{1-body}$ and $V_{arb}$ are chosen randomly within the corresponding subspaces.
+We set the target as a randomly-chosen symmetric two-qubit unitary $U_{\rm random}$ \cite{SupMat}.
+For this system we find that a good balance between fidelity at zero perturbation and robustness can be achieved by performing a two-stage optimization.
+First, we minimize the target alone until a certain threshold $J_0< \varepsilon$ is met.
+The resulting optimized field is then seeded to the robustness optimization which minimizes $J_V$ or $J_U$ alone, with the added constraint that $J_0$ never exceeds $\varepsilon$.~\footnote{This two-stage approach can be further refined to improve performance, see for instance Ref. \cite{kosut2022}}.
+In Fig.~\ref{fig:figure2}, we showcase the performance of the optimization using the different variants introduced thus far, in the presence of various perturbations.
+As expected, the optimal control procedure is able to find fields which are robust to arbitrary single-body perturbations (green curve), but are not necessarily robust to completely arbitrary perturbations.
+In contrast, the URC solution (orange curve) results in evolutions which are markedly more robust to any type of perturbation, including two-body operators, when compared to the other methods.

 The approach outlined above for designing generalized robustness requirements can be readily carried over to more complex systems.
 In the Supplementary Material \cite{SupMat} we show additional results that illustrate how this framework can be used to robustly generate entangled states in many-body systems.